cere-io/cere-wallet-client/packages/embed-wallet/README.md

 # Cere Wallet SDK

-Cere Wallet SDK package includes API to integrate the wallet into a web application.
+`Cere Wallet SDK` package includes API to integrate the wallet into a web application.
-The main task of the SDK is to set up the wallet IFRAME on the host window and organize the cross window communication between the host window and the IFRAME.
+The main task of the `SDK` is to set up the wallet `IFRAME` on the host window and organize the cross window communication between the host window and the `IFRAME`.
-The SDK provides minimal API to control the wallet.
-These methods are basically thin wrappers around JSON RPC calls to the wallet client (running in the IFRAME) via the configured communication channel.
-For security reasons, SDK does not have access to the user private key, so all wallet relate tasks are performed only on the IFRAME side.
+The `SDK` provides minimal API to control the wallet.
+These methods are basically thin wrappers around `JSON RPC` calls to the wallet client (running in the `IFRAME`) via the configured communication channel.
+For security reasons, `SDK` does not have access to the user private key, so all wallet relate tasks are performed only on the `IFRAME` side.

 # Installation